 From October 1, 2013 to September 30, 2014, the Detroit Children’s Museum served 60,119 DPS Title 1 students through field trips, outreach experiences, student interactions with the Museum’s artifacts, and DPS Family Saturday events.

 The Museum provided professional development to 70 DPS teachers and loaned 962 lending kits to educators who use them to enhance the learning of their clients.

 Federal funding currently mandates that the Detroit Children’s Museum is only open to DPS’ Title 1 families.
 However, the district continues to explore new partnerships and ways to raise funding that will allow the Museum again to benefit all children.

 For information, please call (313) 873-8100.

 Detroit Public Schools and the Detroit Children’s Museum have kicked off a new series of DPS Family Saturdays.

-A different theme will be held monthly at the museum, located at 6134 Second Avenue, starting with Family Game Day this Saturday.
+A different theme will be held monthly at the museum, located at 6134 Second Avenue.

 DPS families will have the opportunity to explore the Gallery and learn about some of the Museum’s nearly 2 million historical artifacts, take in a Planetarium show, experiment in the Museum’s Sound and Music Room, participate in free drawings for prizes and much more.